 Where do I begin?

-When we had our first child and switched to the family plan I felt like there was a vacuum sucked up all of our money.
+I'll tell you about our experience with health insurance because I think you're probably seeing the same thing.
+For the last decade, we've seen our health care costs go up.
+And when we had our first child and switched over to the family plan, I felt like there was a vacuum that was just sucking up all of our money.

 How do you actually weigh the pros and cons?